Living in Harmony with Nature

 Employee Volunteers Participate in Litter Cleanup Event

-For three consecutive years since 2019 employee volunteers primarily from Lateco-related departments participated in the Furusato Cleanup in Arakawa.
-The even sought to foster greater understanding of the social issue of ocean plastic waste through hands-on activity.
+For four consecutive years since 2019, employee volunteers primarily from Lateco-related departments participated in the Furusato Cleanup in Arakawa.
+They even sought to foster greater understanding of these social issues through hands-on activity.

 The site where waste was collected in November 2021 had more waste drifted ashore than ever before, and we were given responsibility for the difficult sections in recognition of our good efforts on the two previous occasions.
 Despite the cold wind, the employee volunteers worked without flinching alongside participants from other citizen groups to collect as much waste as time allowed.
 This year, too, quite a lot of waste was collected, and everyone was able to share a sense of accomplishment particularly because it was a group effort.
 In addition, they were able to reaffirm the meaning of continuing these kinds of onsite activities and the importance of reducing plastic waste through business activities by redesigning Casio products like Lateco.